KaiWalter/ancientITguyBlog/index.md

 ### Q: Can this guy not afford a decent blogging platform?

 **A:** Actually I could.
 But I guess I'm a kind of _thrifty_ person.
-I'm just probing here and start with this GutHib pages for the time being.
+I'm just probing here and start with this GitHub Pages for the time being.
 If it makes sense at a later stage, I may go for a regular blogging environment.

 ### Q: Where does this ancient in your Twitter handle come from?